 In the final weeks of the year, a time when we all get super busy with holidays, family, events, parties and trying to finish all those projects, I find it essential to have some fast, effective workouts I can do at home.

-This month in the Betty Rocker Fitness Community, we’re doing 4 weeks of time-saving workout programming, gearing up for the New Year’s Challenge, and in today’s blog post I’ve got a great time-saving circuit you can do at home – with or without a little equipment.
+This month in Rock Your Life, my online home workout studio and women’s fitness community we’re doing 4 weeks of time-saving workouts to get us prepped for the New Year’s Challenge, and in today’s blog post I’ve got a great time-saving circuit you can do at home – with or without a little equipment.

 This year one of the most essential themes I’ve found true for myself has been about playing what I call the “long game,” which for me has been learning to be consistent (with my workouts and in every area of my life), master my thoughts, manage my time wisely, and choose actions that lead to the greatest good, even though they may not be instantly gratifying.

 Sir Edmund Hillary, New Zealand native, mountaineer and philanthropist said it best: “It’s not the mountain that we conquer, but ourselves.”

 I hope you find yourself looking back at this year feeling accomplished and proud of all you’ve done so far!
 This is your chance to fit in those last workouts of the year and make yourself a priority.